river06/leetcode2/README.md

 #### `traversal`
 - **binary tree in-order traversal**

+#### `pass min and max`
+- **validate binary search tree**: can pass down min and max.
+Don't have to return them.
+Also, be careful of minimum and maximum values of integer.

 #### `misc`
 - **unique binary search tree I**: permutation of left and right
 - **unique binary search tree II**: `List<TreeNode>` can add `null`